isomerpages/nlb-biblioasia/index.md

       url: /vol-17/issue-2/jul-sep-2021/vaccinating-nation
       image: /images/vol-17-issue-2/vaccination/highlights.jpg
       alt: sample of vaccination
+      description: Ong Eng Chuan looks at how the authorities have been trying to vaccinate the residents of Singapore since 1819.
   - infopic:
       title: How the Jurong Bird Park Came To Be
       subtitle: Highlights